October 6, 2021

 Introducing the Fintech Data Privacy Vault

 We’re excited to announce today the general availability of Skyflow Fintech Data Privacy Vault for PII and PCI data privacy.
-Delivered as a simple API, and with support for card issuance, card acceptance, money movement, customer onboarding, and customer data management, it can serve as the data privacy infrastructure for the most important fintech apps and workflows.
+Delivered as a simple API with support for card issuance, card acceptance, money movement, customer onboarding, and customer data management, it can serve as the data privacy infrastructure for the most important fintech apps and workflows.
 Leading fintechs are already using the Fintech Data Privacy Vault to get to market faster while ensuring privacy, security, and compliance for sensitive customer data.

 With new features, SDKs, and ecosystem integrations, the Fintech Data Privacy Vault is designed to meet the needs of fintechs of all stages and types.